-Except where the parties to a case reach their own settlement, the arbitrator will make the final, binding decision called the Award on the dispute and render it in writing.
+Except where the parties to a case reach their own settlement, the arbitrator will make a non-binding decision called the Award on the dispute and render it in writing.
 The Arbitrator makes all the procedural decisions on a case not made by the Administrator or not decided jointly by the parties.
-The arbitrator may grant any remedy, relief, or outcome that the parties could have received in court, including awards of attorney's fees and costs, in accordance with the law or laws that apply to the case.
+The arbitrator may grant any non-binding remedy, relief, or outcome that the parties could have received in court, including non-binding awards of attorney's fees and costs, in accordance with the law or laws that apply to the case.

 Arbitrators are neutral and independent decision makers who are not employees of the AAA.
-Once appointed to a case, an arbitrator may not be removed by one party without the other party's consent or unless the Administrator determines an arbitrator should be removed and replaced by another arbitrator chosen by the Administrator in a manner described in these Rules.
+Once appointed to a case, an arbitrator may not be removed by one party without the other party's consent or unless the Administrator determines that an arbitrator should be removed and replaced by another arbitrator chosen by the Administrator in a manner described in these Rules.

-The AAA's Consumer Arbitration Rules
+The AAA's Non-Binding Consumer Arbitration Rules

-The AAA has developed the Consumer Arbitration Rules for consumers and businesses that want to have their disagreements resolved through arbitration.
+The AAA has developed the Non-Binding Consumer Arbitration Rules for consumers and businesses that want to have an advisory, non-binding decision on their disputes.

-Availability of Mediation through Mediation.org
+Availability of Mediation through Mediation.org®